NicholasStern/Dotua/docs/documentation.md

 with a "mixed mode" implementation.
 Functionality for forward and reverse automatic differentiation has been purposefully separated in the Dotua library for performance considerations.
-Specifically, the performance of reverse mode is likely to suffer in such an implementation because of the overhead involved in ...
-Thus, by separating the imlpementations of forward and reverse automatic differentiation, Dotua avoids these performance issues. -->
+Specifically, the performance of reverse mode is likely to suffer in such an implementation involving many output functions, whereas forward mode is likely to suffer in an implementation involving many input variables.
+Thus, by separating the implementations of forward and reverse automatic differentiation, Dotua avoids these performance issues. -->

 ## A Note on Comparisons

-It is important to note that the Dotua library intentionally does not overload comparison operators for its variables classs (i.e., *Scalar*, *rScalar*, and *Vector*).
+It is important to note that the Dotua library intentionally does not overload comparison operators for its variables class (i.e., *Scalar*, *rScalar*, *Vector*, and *rVector*).
 Users should only use the the equality and inequality operators == and != to determine object equivalence.
-For users wishing to perform comparisons on the values of functions or variables composes of *Scalar*, *rScalar*, or *Vector* variables with the values of functions or variables of the same type, they can do so in the following manner:
+For users wishing to perform comparisons on the values of functions or variables composed of *Scalar*, *rScalar*, *Vector*, or *rVector* variables with the values of functions or variables of the same type, they can do so by accessing the values with the **eval()** function.

-### Scalar Comparisons

-The values of *Scalar* variables should be compared by first obtaining the *Scalar* object's value with a call to **eval()** and then performing any desired numeric comparison on the first object in the tuple returned using the standard comparison operators for numeric types in Python.
-The derivatives of functions of *Scalar* variables can be compared as any other dictionaries are compared in Python.

-### rScalar Comparisons

-The values of *rScalar* variables should be compared by first obtaining the *Scalar* object's value with a call to **eval()** and then performing any desired numeric comparison on the value returned using the standard comparison operators for numeric types in Python.
-Users can compare the derivatives of functions defined using rScalars by using the rAutoDiff partial method to form any desired gradient and then performing comparisons using the standard numeric comparison operators.

-### Vector Comparisons

 ## External Depencies

 Dotua restricts dependencies on third-party libraries to the necessary minimum.
-Thus, the only external dependencies are NumPy, pytest, and pytest-cov.
-NumPy is used as necessary within the library for mathematical computation (e.g., trigonometric functions).
-Additionally, pytest and pytest-cov are used to perform unit testing and coverage analysis of such testing.
+Thus, the only external dependencies are NumPy, and SciPy NumPy is used as necessary within the library for mathematical computation (e.g., trigonometric functions).
+SciPy is used within the Newton-Raphson Demo as a comparison.